 We have all been exposed to the methods of someone cutting a baseball being thrown at them, or cutting a bb pellet or even an arrow that's being fired at the swordsman.
 Tameshigiri (test cutting) can also fall into the stunt or showmanship category.
 Harder to spot for those not well educated in bujutsu are demonstrations where speed is the highlighted ability of the performance.
 These acts are not true bujutsu.
 They are samurai theater.

 Some schools enjoy flaunting quickdraws and leaps and spins around the dojo.
-These acts are in itself is fine, but when viewed by ignorant martial artists, it becomes confusing, and a bit of a misrepresentation of classical martial arts.
+These acts are in itself fine, but when viewed by ignorant martial artists, or the general public it becomes confusing, and a bit of a misrepresentation of classical martial arts.

 You might be exclaiming, "Doesn't it mean something if they are a Guinness World Record holder?" or "Isn't drawing your sword quickly a great talent in iaijutsu?
 Aren't those achievements?"

 Yes, they are achievements, and it is great that someone can hone a skill like that, but only for that stunt or particular skill.
 People have often asked me what my opinion is of such performers and their feats.
 I have also seen some schools rise in popularity on social media.
 Some even banking on the ignorance of the general public outside of Japan.
 I should be clear; the general public is not referring to these demonstrations as stunts.
 Although most serious martial artists that I know see it that way.
 I indeed view them as such, but the majority of the general public seem to consider speed as incredible and an essential skill for a martial artist to have.
 Speed is necessary, but there is more to it than just being physically quick.